aryuv/startup-evaluator-backend/README.md

 A decision-support tool that helps investors and founders quickly evaluate the viability of early-stage startup ideas.

-> 🔍 Scoring logic powered by a hybrid backend: Python (Flask) + Node.js
+> 🔍 Scoring logic powered by a Node.js backend
 > 🧠 Designed to simulate a structured investor thought process

 ---